digicatapult/sqnc-documentation/docs/hyproof/api-flow.md

 docker-compose -f docker-compose-3-persona.yml up --build -d
 ```

-The Swagger GUI for both the Main DSCP API sys and the Identity API sys for all three personas can be accessed using:
+The Swagger GUI for both the Main SQNC API sys and the Identity API sys for all three personas can be accessed using:

 * **Persona 01** - **`Heidi (the Hydrogen Producer)`**: